Share This Article

 BANG BANG: The Pre-Release That Set the Tone

-Before "BLACKHOLE" landed, IVE primed the fandom with "BANG BANG," an EDM-driven pre-release track that dropped on February 9.
+Before "BLACKHOLE" landed, IVE primed the fandom with "BANG BANG," an EDM-driven pre-release track released on February 9 as part of Starship Entertainment's official comeback rollout.
 Where "BLACKHOLE" pulls you into an interstellar void, "BANG BANG" fires you out of a cannon.
-It is pure kinetic energy, built on electronic foundations with the kind of aggressive, unapologetic confidence that IVE has been refining since "Baddie."
+The two-track strategy matters because it frames REVIVE+ as a full-era statement rather than a one-single campaign with extra songs attached.

 The strategic decision to release a double title track setup is worth noting.
 It signals that IVE and their team at Starship are thinking in album terms now, not just single-driven cycles.
 "BANG BANG" draws the crowd in.
 "BLACKHOLE" keeps them there.